 What is a Hot Air Balloon?

-Most normal hot air balloon companies would just take on the ride without telling you anything about how a hot air balloon works.
-Firebird Balloons believes knowledge is power and crucial so you’ll be ready to ride.
-Our goal here is to provide a brief summary of how hot air balloons work in Phoenix area.
+Most companies would take you on the ride before teaching you exactly how a hot air balloon works.
+Firebird Balloons believes knowledge is power, and it is crucial so you’ll be ready to ride.
+Our goal here is to provide a brief summary of how hot air balloons work in the Phoenix area.

-Hot Air balloons were developed around the 18th century and there are two types of hot air balloons.
+Hot Air Balloons were developed around the 18th century and there are two types.
 One is gas and the other is hot air.

 How does it float?